 During the registration process you will be asked to list authorized adults to pick up your child.
 Your child will only be released to individuals on the list.

-Q TRAIN SUBWAY SERVICE (Prospect Lefferts location only) – For families in Ditmas Park, Midwood, and Sheepshead Bay, staff will be available at 8am on the Q line (in the subway station, behind the turnstile) at the following stops: Newkirk Ave, Beverly Rd, Cortelyou Rd, Church Ave, and Prospect Park.
+Q/B TRAIN SUBWAY SERVICE (Prospect Lefferts location only) – For families in Ditmas Park, Midwood, and Sheepshead Bay, staff will be available between 7:30 am – 7:45 am on the B line (in the subway station, behind the turnstile) at the following stops: Newkirk Ave, Beverly Rd, Cortelyou Rd, Church Ave, and Prospect Park.
 Your camper will return to that location between 4.00 and 4.15.

 You will be asked to sign up for subway service on a weekly basis, using an online form.
 There is $5 fee per day for each day you signed up for this service.